michaeluno/wp-admin-buttons/readme.txt

 == Changelog ==

 = 1.0.2 =
+- Fixed a compatibility issue with a third party page builder plugin.
 - Fixed field title labels of the widget form.

 = 1.0.1 - 2015/01/31 =